w3c/wai-curricula/content/designer/images-and-graphics.md

 Optional ideas to teach the learning outcomes:

 * Show examples of images and graphics that do not convey function or information, such as ornamental icons.
 Explain that they serve ornamental purposes as long as people can understand and interact with the user interface with or without such icons.
 Explain that deciding what is the images' role is a designers' responsibility, whereas coding the images so that they render with the appropriate role is a developers' responsibility.
+* Invite students to research how uveruse of decorative images can impact some users.
+For example, too many decorative images can create distractions and cognitive overload, as well as slow down loading times.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

 * Practical &mdash; Ask students to provide decorative images to illustrate a text article and ask them to ensure these icons are visible in different screen sizes and devices.
 Assess how students understand the need for decorative images to adapt to the different user needs and preferences.
+* Practical &mdash; Give students and interface with too many decorative images and ask students to select the ones that avoid distractions, cognitive overload, and slow loading times.
+Assess how students balance the use of decorative images to avoid distractions, cognitive overload, and slow loading times.

 {% include excol.html type="end" %}